Why do I need a laptop at SAIC?

-In order for CRIT to assist in the most efficient way possible and provide equal access to a wide range of software, technical support and training, SAIC has instituted a laptop requirement with the following minimum specifications:
+In order for CRIT to assist in the most efficient way possible and provide equal access to a wide range of software, technical support and training, SAIC has instituted a laptop requirement for the 2020-21 school year with the following minimum specifications:

 - Apple MacBook Pro

 - 512GB Internal Storage (External storage will not meet the requirement for 512GB of internal storage)